skx/yal/README.md

 Once installed there are two ways to execute code:

 * By specifying an expressions on the command-line:
-  * `yal -e "(print (os))"`
+  * `yal -e '(print (os))'`
 * By passing the name of a file containing lisp code to read and execute:
   * `yal test.lisp`

-As our interpreter allows documentation to be attached to functions, both those implemented in golang and those written in lisp, we also have a flag to dump that information:
+The yal interpreter allows (optional) documentation to be attached to functions, both those implemented in golang and those written in lisp, there is another command-line flag to dump that information from the standard library and built-in functions:

 * `yal -h`
   * Shows all functions which contain help-text, in sorted order.
   * Examples are included where available.